 - Being authentic, speaking from the heart: Have you ever been a part of a conversation that was ‘done’ to you, that was staged, or every word of it planned?
 Engaging in a transformative conversation is different.
 You need to be honest and authentic.
 Only when you speak from the heart, you will be able to open the flow of the conversation and invite the other person to speak genuinely…

 We all need to have more transformative conversations to create more meaningful workplaces, more connected societies and more sustainable environments.
 Having conversations takes energy.
 If we need to have them, let’s talk about things that matter!

 What do we need to talk about right now?

-Barbara Bassa is a Senior Leadership Development Adviser at Advance HE and Director of the Senior Women's Leadership Development Programme.
+Barbara Bassa is a Senior Leadership Development Adviser at Advance HE and Director of the Senior Women's Leadership Development Programme and our new Transformative Conversations Programme.
 She is an accredited Fierce Conversations® facilitator and a Senior Fellow.

 Barbara holds an MSc in Organisational Development from Sheffield Business School, MSc in Business, postgraduate diplomas in Social Communication and Human Resource Management.

 Barbara has worked extensively in the higher education sector, particularly with senior leaders and executive teams facilitating programmes aimed at developing organisational effectiveness and leadership behaviours.
 She has also worked with leaders and executive teams in the NHS, government bodies, housing associations, pharmaceutical and cosmetic companies, manufacturing, banking, insurance, aviation and IT sectors, in the UK and internationally.